Quantum K theory of Grassmannians, Wilson line operators, and Schur bundles

 Define the (small) equivariant quantum K product $\star$ on $\QK_T(\Gr(k;n))$ by the equality

 for any $a, b, c \in \K_T(\Gr(k;n))$.
 Then $(\QK_T(\Gr(k;n)), +,\star)$ is a commutative, associative $\K_T(pt)[[q]]$-algebra.
 Furthermore, the small quantum K metric gives it a structure of a Frobenius algebra, i.e. $(a \star b, c)_{sm} = (a,b \star c)_{sm} $. \end{thm} \begin{remark} It was proved in \cite{BCMP:qkfin} that the submodule $\K_T(\Gr(k;n)) \otimes \K_T(pt)[q]$ is stable under the QK product $\star$.
-This means that the product of two classes in $\K_T(pt)$ has structure constants which are polynomials in $q$.
+This means that the product of two Schubert classes in $\QK_T(\Gr(k;n))$ has structure constants which are polynomials in $q$.
 Similar statements hold for any flag manifold \cite{ACTI:finiteness,kato:loop}.
-However, working over the ring of formal power series in $q$ {is required in order to prove the Coulomb branch presentation from \Cref{thm:intro2}}, and it is natural if one considers duality properties, such as those from \Cref{thm:qdual} below. \end{remark}
+However, working over the ring of formal power series in $q$ {is needed for proving module finite generation of the claimed presentations.
+It is also} natural if one studies quantizations of dual bundles, such as those from \Cref{thm:qdual} below. \end{remark}

 We record the following immediate consequence. \begin{cor} Let $a,b,c \in \K_T(\Gr(k;n))[[q]]$.
 Then $a \star b = c$ if and only if for any $\kappa \in \K_T(\Gr(k;n))$,

 \end{cor}